bgenev/impulse-xdr/README.md

 #### Malware scanner
 Integrated with VirursTotal to scan for malicious files on your hosts.

-#### Active Response
+#### Threat Intel
-Integrated with several high-quality threat intelligence providers to enrich your context data.
+Integrates with high-quality threat intelligence providers to enrich your context data.

+#### Vulnerability Scanning
+Discovers installed packages and associated CVEs.

 #### Self-Hosted & Open-Core
 Data never leaves you servers.